Read the paper Proportionally Fair Clustering by Chen et al.

 Output: a set of XX containing at most kk cluster centers.

-3. while NN\neq\empty do
+3. While NN\neq\empty do

 4. return XX